A Guide to Business Phone and Broadband

 - ISDN2 or ISDN30 lines

-- Broadband delivered on a copper phone line (ADSL or FTTC with a traditional line)
+- Broadband delivered over a copper phone line (ADSL, or FTTC with a traditional line)

 Is Your Business Ready for the PSTN Switch-Off?